rikkimax/twp-d/manuscript/content/gettingstarted/platformSupport.md

 ## Platform support
-There are three main tool chains available for D. Keep in mind a tool chain is not just the compiler (source code to e.g. exe's aka the runnable binaries).
+There are three main tool chains available for D. Keep in mind a tool chain is not just the compiler (source code to e.g. EXE's aka the runnable binaries).
 A tool chain includes the linker and some import libraries commonly.

 * DMD (Reference compiler)